ki321g/MovieAPP/README.md

 ### INDEPENDENT LEARNING

 + __Vercel deployment__: https://medium.com/@abdulmuizzayo6/how-to-host-your-react-app-on-vercel-effectively-7ae35b259044 Pat was deploying his application while i was still building mine and shared this with all in slack.
 It saved me some time.
 Independent Learning??
 Maybe not but group learning i suppose.
 Vercel itself was very helpful when looking to fix all teh type errors and unused variables in my application
-+ __Firebase Auth, Storage & Realtime DB__: Credit has to go to YouTube channel [PedroTech](https://www.youtube.com/@PedroTechnologies) for his video titled "[Firebase React Course For Beginners - Learn Firebase V9+ in 2 Hours](https://www.youtube.com/watch?v=2hR-uWjBAgw)", i found him very easy to follow and learnt a lot.
++ __Firebase Auth, Storage & Database__: Credit has to go to YouTube channel [PedroTech](https://www.youtube.com/@PedroTechnologies) for his video titled "[Firebase React Course For Beginners - Learn Firebase V9+ in 2 Hours](https://www.youtube.com/watch?v=2hR-uWjBAgw)", i found him very easy to follow and learnt a lot.
 I had everything integrated into my app as i watched his video.
 I forgot to put some into the Fantasy Movie in teh end even thou i had it working, Delete and Update Movie.
 + __Material UI__: I spent a lot of time on on there [documentation site ](https://mui.com/material-ui/getting-started/)

 ### MY THOUGHTS ON COMPLETION OF ASSIGNMENT